 Proposed Regulations Demand Review of Your Estate Plan

 The proposals are already facing opposition by tax practitioners, taxpayers, and other advisors who argue that the IRS has overstepped its authority and ignored state law by issuing these regulations.
-A public hearing is scheduled for December 1, 2016, and the new valuation rules could potentially go into effect shortly after the hearing concludes.
+A public hearing is scheduled for Dec.
+1, 2016, and the new valuation rules could go into effect 30 days following the hearing.

 So what does this mean to you?

-2) If you are not currently planning a transaction, it would be beneficial to review your estate plan with your advisor in light of these proposed regulations.
-It is critical to evaluate your liquidity needs at death - without the ability to take these valuation discounts, your estate taxes may be higher than anticipated.
+- Even if you are not currently planning a transaction, review your estate plan with your advisor in light of these proposed regulations.
+It is critical to evaluate your liquidity needs at death – without the ability to take these valuation discounts, your estate taxes may be higher than anticipated.
 This review will help you evaluate alternative steps to take.

 Should you have questions about these proposed regulations and would like to review your estate plan, contact me at SDitman@berdonllp.com or your Berdon advisor.